ehean/react-native-expo-seed/README.md

-# React Native + Exponent seed application
+# React Native seed application using Exponent

 Basic project to start developing your own mobile app using React Native and Exponent.